Code-Institute-Submissions/oireachtas-ifd-project/README.md

 - Have git installed
 - Visit the [repository]([GitHub](https://github.com/Pattern-Projects/oireachtas-ifd-project))
 - Click 'Clone or download' and copy the code for http
-- Open your chosen IDE (Cloud9, VS Code)
+- Open your chosen IDE (Cloud9, VS Code, etc.)
 - Open a terminal in your root directory
 - Type 'git clone ' followed by the code taken from github repository
     - ```git clone https://github.com/Pattern-Projects/oireachtas-ifd-project.git```